mosaic-jasondebolt/phoenix/Phoenix/README.md

 ```
     ./deploy-microservice-init.sh {token}
 ```
-Where {token} can be found in LastPass under "mosaic-codebuild personal access token".
-This token is required mostly to create webhook and make API calls into GitHub.

 **IMPORTANT**: Immediately after invoking the above script, open the <a href="https://console.aws.amazon.com/acm">AWS ACM console</a> and manually approve the adding of CNAME records for your domain.
 Click on the little expansion arrows, 2 levels down. **If you forget to do this, the above script will hang on the "./deploy-acm-certificates.sh create" call.**